notimon-personal-tracker/notimon/PUSH_NOTIFICATIONS_SETUP.md

 ## Security Considerations

 - VAPID keys should be kept secure and not committed to version control
-- AWS credentials should have minimal required permissions (SNS publish only)
 - Push subscriptions are tied to user accounts for privacy
 - Service worker caches are versioned to prevent stale data